liran/mini-web/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-More ReatJS components about Antd: https://ant.design/components/overview/
+More ReactJS components about Antd: https://ant.design/components/overview/

 More about Tailwind: https://tailwindcss.com/docs